arturochian/datascience-2015/lessons/04_linear_logistic_regression/README.md

 # Objective
+Students will be able to
-- Define and apply linear and logistic regression
+- Define and apply linear regression and logistic regression
-- Describe when and how to use these techniques
+- Show how and when to use these techniques
-- Give examples of practical and relevant applications
+- Give practical and relevant examples from industry

 # Linear Regression
 ## What is it?